supervisely/docs/getting-started/Invite-member.md

 # How to invite team members

 {% hint style="info" %}
 This 5-minute tutorial is a part of introduction to Supervisely series.
-You can complete them one-by-one, separately, or jump the rest of the documentation at any moment.
+You can complete them one-by-one, in random order, or jump to the rest of the documentation at any moment.

 - [How to import](How-to-import.md)
 - [How to annotate](How-to-annotate.md)